Swamp Foxes rally from 15 down, beat Falcons 73-69

 “We’re struggling to kind of find the right combinations right now,” Heilbronn said.
 “And our youth shows.
 We turned the ball over way too much and just made too many mistakes at the end.”

-Freshman Deuce Hudson led the way offensively for DHS with 15 points.
+Freshman Deuce Hudson led the way offensively for Darlington with 15 points.
 Qua’liek Lewis and Javorious Williams followed with 12 points each.
-Lewis and Tre’Quan Scott connected on a pair of 3-pointers each and Hudson had another.
+Lewis and Tre’Quan Scott connected on two 3-pointers each and Hudson had another.

-Davion Bowens added eight points, but led the way on the boards with 14.
+Davion Bowens added eight points and led the way with 14 rebounds.

 D 21 14 16 10 — 69